AI & Technology

 • Faster typing for domain-specific content (legal, medical, technical)

 I've seen this play out with CleverType.
-After a few days of regular use, it starts picking up your common phrases, adapts to what you keep correcting, and suggests completions that actually sound like you — not like some generic autocomplete guessing from a population average.
+After a few days of regular use, it starts picking up common phrases, adjusts to what you keep correcting, and suggests completions that actually sound like you — not like some generic autocomplete drawing from a population average.

 N-Gram Models vs Neural Networks: What Powers Modern AI Keyboards